WordPress/WordPress-Documentation-Style-Guide/docs/2-document-guidelines/accessibility.md

 - Use approved terminology for people with specific disabilities.
 - Maintain a uniform structure for your document.
 - Take a pragmatic approach to HTML semantics.
 Don’t add semantics purely for the sake of semantics; but if there is an HTML structure that clearly matches the content, use that element.
 For example, if you have a group of links, it should most likely use a list element.
+- Use simple tables and tabular formats.
+Avoid span tags (such as rowspan and colspan)

 ## Text Accessibility
 - Avoid camel case and all caps text; follow capitalization guidelines.